Center for Teaching and Learning

 Scholarship of Teaching and Learning (SOTL)

-The Center for Teaching and Learning at Mercy College embraces the Boyer Model of the Scholarship of Teaching and Learning (SoTL).
+The Center for Teaching and Learning at Mercy University embraces the Boyer Model of the Scholarship of Teaching and Learning (SoTL).
 We are proud to support faculty and staff members with their contributions to this critical and growing field that supports student success.

 The resources below further define SoTL and are meant as a guide to direct faculty to publications and conferences relevant to the Scholarship of Teaching and Learning.
 If you would like to add a resource to this dynamic list, please email:CTL@mercy.edu.